alanmitchell/mini-monitor/docs/source/available-sensor-readers.rst

 these transmissions is described in the :ref:`hardware` document.
 To enable and configure the Meter Reading script, see the Mini-Monitor section in the :ref:`Software <software>` document.

-Utility meters generally are counters that accumulate the total amount of gas, electricity, or water consumed.
-Instead of reporting this cumulative amount, this script determines the rate of change of the meter and reports that value, expressed in change in meter reading per hour.
+Utility meters are typically counters that accumulate the total amount of gas, electricity, or water consumed.
+Instead of reporting a cumulative amount, this script determines the rate of change in the meter reading and reports that value, expressed in change in meter reading per hour.
 For example, if a natural gas meter reads 10,123 cubic feet at Noon and then reads 10,145 cubic feet at 12:30 pm, the change in reading was 22 cubic feet and it occurred over a half hour period.
 The script